Jacques Berthieu: Death

 As night drew near, in Ambiatibe, a village 50 kilometers north of Antananarivo, after some deliberation, a decision was made to kill Berthieu.
 The chief gathered a platoon of six men armed with guns.
 At the sight, Berthieu knelt down.
 Two men fired simultaneously at him, but missed.
 Berthieu made the sign of the cross and bowed his head.
 One of the chiefs approached him and said: "Give up your hateful religion, do not mislead the people anymore, and we will make you our counselor and our chief, and we will spare you."
 He replied: "I cannot consent to this; I prefer to die."
 Berthieu bowed his head in prayer once more, two men fired but missed him.
 Another fired a fifth shot, which hit Berthieu without killing him.
 He remained on his knees.
 A last shot, fired at close range, finally killed Berthieu.
 His body was dumped into the Mananara River and was never recovered.

 Veneration

-The priest was declared venerable in 1964, and was beatified by Paul VI on 17 October 1965.
+The cause for Berthieu's beatification was formally opened on 26 June 1940, granting him the title of Servant of God.
+He was declared venerable in 1964, and was beatified by Paul VI on 17 October 1965.
 He has been celebrated liturgically on 8 June by the French Province of the Society of Jesus, and February 4 by the rest of the Society.
 Jacques Berthieu was canonized on 21 October 2012, Mission Sunday, by Pope Benedict XVI.